This Might Just Be The Most Beautiful Campground In All Of South Carolina

 When you are looking for a memorable getaway, the Palmetto State offers an abundance of one-of-a-kind stays.
 On the banks of the Edisto River vacationers can spend the night sleeping among the treetops at the Edisto River Treehouse.
-This unique spot has top notch amenities and incomparable scenic views.
-In North Augusta, take a step back in time at Rosemary Inn where guests experience Victorian-style lodging surrounded in the classic glamor of the Old South.
+This unique spot has top-notch amenities and incomparable scenic views.
+In North Augusta, take a step back in time at Rosemary Inn where guests experience Victorian-style lodging surrounded by the classic glamor of the Old South.
 Located in Greenville’s charming historic district, the Pettigru Place is a stunning red-brick nestled in a gorgeous setting and is considered to be among the prettiest places to stay Upstate.

 What places in South Carolina should I see before I die?

-Our state’s variety of scenic landscapes and fascinating history makes it easy to discover amazing destinations to explore South Carolina’s unique local cultures.
+Our state’s variety of scenic landscapes and fascinating history make it easy to discover amazing destinations to explore South Carolina’s unique local cultures.
 One of the most highly regarded vineyards located within our borders is Victoria Valley Vineyards.
 This stunning spot is well known as an excellent producer of European Vinifera wines and touring the grounds feels like you’ve been transported to an old French vineyard.
 The Hunting Island Lighthouse dates back to 1859 and is the only publicly accessible lighthouse in South Carolina.
 Located in the breathtakingly beautiful Hunting Island State Park, this significant historical structure offers visitors incomparable scenic views from its observation deck.
 You just have to climb 167 stairs to get there!

 Can I camp right on the water in South Carolina?

-While Devils Fork may be the most beautiful campground in South Carolina, it’s not the only campsite with waterfront views.
+While Devils Fork may be the most beautiful campground in South Carolina, it's not the only campsite with waterfront views.
 State Parks across all regions of South Carolina offer an exciting variety of campgrounds, cabins, and unique outdoor stays in idyllic waterfront settings.
 Whether you are a fan of rugged primitive camps or lean more towards the amenities of glamping, there are plenty of campgrounds in South Carolina to meet everyone’s needs.
 Edisto Beach State Park has a wealth of recreational outdoor activities and is a beloved spot for camping along the stretch of 1.5 miles of shell-strewn sandy beach.
-The amazing amenities of Ocean Lakes in Myrtle Beach makes for an unforgettable camping adventure.
+The amazing amenities of Ocean Lakes in Myrtle Beach make for an unforgettable camping adventure.
 This park is perfect for a family vacation and features a water park, mini-golf course, game center, and large pool as well as an abundance of natural activities.